nixworks/public/news/2011/04/3/README.md

 ##### Taliban
 ### [At least 40 people are dead and 100 injured following a Taliban suicide bomb on a Sufi Muslim shrine in Pakistan. ](/news/2011/04/3/at-least-40-people-are-dead-and-100-injured-following-a-taliban-suicide-bomb-on-a-sufi-muslim-shrine-in-pakistan.md)
-_Context: Pakistan, Sufi, Taliban, suicide bomb_
+_Context: Taliban, suicide bomb, Sufi, Pakistan_

 ##### China
 ### [The People's Republic of China detains Ai Weiwei, a leading artist and dissident, as part of a crackdown on dissenting views. ](/news/2011/04/3/the-people-s-republic-of-china-detains-ai-weiwei-a-leading-artist-and-dissident-as-part-of-a-crackdown-on-dissenting-views.md)
-_Context: Ai Weiwei, China_
+_Context: China, Ai Weiwei_

 ##### Taylor Swift
 ### [Taylor Swift wins the Entertainer of the Year award at the Academy of Country Music Awards 2010 with Miranda Lambert winning four awards including Female Vocalist of the year. ](/news/2011/04/3/taylor-swift-wins-the-entertainer-of-the-year-award-at-the-academy-of-country-music-awards-2010-with-miranda-lambert-winning-four-awards-inc.md)
-_Context: Miranda Lambert, Academy of Country Music, Taylor Swift_
+_Context: Taylor Swift, Miranda Lambert, Academy of Country Music_

 ##### Fukushima I Nuclear Power Plant
 ### [The bodies of two dead workers are found at the afflicted Fukushima I Nuclear Power Plant in Japan. ](/news/2011/04/3/the-bodies-of-two-dead-workers-are-found-at-the-afflicted-fukushima-i-nuclear-power-plant-in-japan.md)